Earthship: Africa

-The second earthship in South Africa is a recycling centre in Khayelitsha run as a swop shop concept.
+The second earthship in South Africa is a recycling centre in Khayelitsha run as a swap shop.
 The centre was finished in December 2010.
-Another low cost house built with tires is in development in Bloemfontein.
+Another low-cost house built with tires is in development in Bloemfontein.

-A project nearing completion in South Africa is a combined living quarters and the Sonskip / Aardskip open air museum in Orania.
-This earthship is based on the global earthship model and is built with a foundation of tires, has roof bearing walls built with earthbags, and interior walls built with cob, cans and plastic bottles.
-This earthship adheres to all six principles of an earthship.
+The Earthship inspired experiment in South Africa is combined living quarters and the Sonskip / Aardskip open-air museum in Orania.
+This earthship is based on the global earthship model and is built with a foundation of tires, have roof bearing walls built with earthbags and interior walls built with cob, cans, and plastic bottles.
+This Earthship adheres to all six principles of an Earthship.
 This is the largest earthbag earthship in the world.

 A residential house was in the planning phase for Eswatini in 2013.

 In 2011, construction began on the Goderich Waldorf School of Sierra Leone.
 The school was the first educational institution to use earthship architecture.
 Although Mike Reynolds and a team of interns helped complete the first two classrooms, the majority of the building was built by community members who had been trained in Reynolds' building techniques.

-A new project was scheduled to commence in Malawi in October 2013.During that first visit, the team was able to complete two of the intended 8 rooms.
+A new project was scheduled to commence in Malawi in October 2013.
+During that first visit, the team was able to complete two of the intended eight rooms.
 Biotechure Planet Earth came back to collaborate on the Malawi project in 2015 in order to complete the community center for the rural village.
-The crew was made up of a group of volunteers as well as locals all made up to create an 8 room building made out of tires, cans and bottles.
-Finally, in a webpost uploaed on February 2020, it was confirmed that the community structure in Kapita, Malawi was able to be finished.
+The crew was made up of a group of volunteers as well as locals all made up to create an 8-room building made out of tires, cans and bottles.
+Finally, in a web post uploaded in February 2020, it was confirmed that the community structure in Kapita, Malawi could be finished.